peterpeterparker/daviddalbusco.com/src/blog/dynamically-create-canister-smart-contracts-in-motoko.md

 While this might be the end of the story, I would like to add another piece to the puzzle.

-Indeed it might be interesting to set the controllers that can modify the bucket - e.g. it might be interesting to allow your principal and/or the one of the manager to update the code of the canisters.
+Indeed, it might be interesting to set the controllers that can modify the bucket — e.g., it might be interesting to allow your principal and/or the one of the manager to update the code of the canisters.

 For such purpose, we first need to add the specification of the Internet Computer to the project in form of a new Motoko `module`.
 You can either convert the [candid](https://github.com/dfinity/interface-spec/blob/master/spec/ic.did) file or grab the one I used in Papyrs ([source](https://github.com/papyrs/ic/blob/main/canisters/src/types/ic.types.mo)).